Dogchaseacar/Dogchaseacar.github.io/_posts/2020-1-6-Deploy-your-java-app-on-AWS-and-reverse-proxy-by-Nginx.md

 | Custom TCP|  TCP  |   8080  |0.0.0.0/0|
 | MYSQL/Aurora|   TCP    | 3306 |the source of your db|

-<font size=3>We need SSH port for connecting to.
+We need SSH port for connecting to.
 So if you want you can also fix the source on your own IP.
 Port 3306 is for the RDS where we will store our data.
 8080 is for the website access.
 Then after setting, you will get the key pair file.
 Carefully keep it, it's necessary for us to connect to the this instance!

 After creatiing the EC2 instance, it will take few minutes to initialize.
 After it is done.
 We can SSH to this server!!!
-This EC2 instance will be used to hold our java app.</font>
+This EC2 instance will be used to hold our java app.

 ## Step 2 Create AWS RDS
-<font size=3>We want our data base distributedly deployed to make it safer and stable.
+We want our data base distributedly deployed to make it safer and stable.
 We need to apply for an AWS RDS to store our data of our app.
 I am using MySQL, you can choose any other database you'd like to.
 After creating, set the RDS to the same VPC as our linux EC2 instance.
-The seurity group is as follows:</font>
+The seurity group is as follows:

 | Type        | protocal   |  Port range  |Source |
 | --------   | -----:  | :----:  |:----:  |
 | SSH      | TCP   |  22   |the source of your linux EC2 instance|

-<font size=3>Don't forget:  SSH to conncect to your RDS and create the databases you need.</font>
+Don't forget:  SSH to conncect to your RDS and create the databases you need.

 ## Step 3 Install jdk and Tomcat
-<font size=3>In the server we just created we need jdk to run our java app and Tomcat.
+In the server we just created we need jdk to run our java app and Tomcat.
 So we must install the jdk first.
 Use the ` wget ` command to download the jdk from oracle.
 Here is a important tip you need remember.
 If you directly copy the link from the website you can only download the HTML not the jdk.
 That is because the oracle has set an authentication process for downloading.
 The correct trick is first downloading the jdk on your own PC after doing the authentication, copy the link from downloader of your browser.
 Then use this link for your `wget` command instead of the previous one.
 This is a very hidden but useful trick for downloading jdk from oracle.

 After downloading, Use `tar zxvf jdk-8u131-linux-x64.tar.gz` command to unzip the file you just downloaded, the name of the file might be different, just simply change it to the file name you just downloaded.

-After unzipping, don't forget to  add the environmental variables. `sudo vim /etc/profile` add the following text to this profile</font>
+After unzipping, don't forget to  add the environmental variables. `sudo vim /etc/profile` add the following text to this profile.

 	JAVA_HOME=/home/java/jdk1.8.0_131
 	JRE_HOME=$JAVA_HOME/jre